gerslovaz/diegr/README.md

   pressing the button) from the experiment involving a simple visual motor task.

-For more information about the structure of built-in data and conversion from Matlab hdf5 files to database tables using R see the package vignette `vignette("diegr", package = "diegr")`.
+For more information about the structure of built-in data see the package vignette `vignette("diegr", package = "diegr")`.

 ## Quick examples